openjs-foundation/cross-project-council/GOVERNANCE.md

   * Their employer (if applicable).
 This is needed due to the limitations on maximum employer representation in the CPC voting members.

-* The nomination period will be open for 2 weeks at which point the issue will be locked.

-* Once the nomination period closes, the projects will be asked to confirm membership as identified by the nominees.
+* The projects will be asked to confirm membership as identified by the nominees.

 * Each non-impact project will nominate two `voters` through a process of their choosing.

 * Each voter will be able to vote for as many or as few candidates as they wish.

 * Those candidates who receive the greatest number of votes will be confirmed as the winners.
-In the case of a tie between 2 or more candidates, there will be coin tosses between those candidates in order to select the winner.
+In the case of a tie between 2 or more candidates, the winner will be chosen randomly.

 ## Merging PRs into this Repository